percona/pmm-doc/docs/details/query-analytics.md

 **8:06:00:** The buckets are collected and sent to the PMM Server.
 Head back to QAN.

-**8:06:10:** You should see two rows in QAN list overview (depends on settings of filter and time range):
+**8:06:10:** Here, you should see two rows in the QAN Overview Panel (depending on the filter settings and time range):
 ![QAN MySQL Example 1 List Overview](../_images/PMM_Query_Analytics_Example1_Overview.png)
 Lets answer some questions about the image above.
 **Question:** Why is the query a little bit different in the list overview?